lexrus/VPNOn/README.md

 ## Usage

-After creating a VPN configuration you can activate the Today Widget in Notification Center, then turn on the VPN by tapping switches or flags.
+Once you add a VPN configuration you can activate the Today Widget in Notification Center, then turn on the VPN by tapping a switch or flag.
 You may be asked to allow the installation of a VPN profile for the first time.

 ## Contribution